Having worked with children for many years, I have noticed a trend: the older they get, the less they like to write. I have my theories about this.

-The trick in all this is that we know for someone to be a good writer, they have to write.
+The trick in all this is for someone to become a good writer, they have to write.
 Therefore, what are some ways we can encourage children to engage in this much-needed task while making it appealing and fun?

 First, make writing more enticing by providing interesting writing materials.
-Writing utensils like markers, colored pencils, and unique pens might be more appealing than the everyday pencil.
+Writing utensils like markers, colored pencils, and unique pens might be more appealing than the every day pencil.
 Find different kinds of paper to write on—colored paper, big and small paper, homemade booklets, journals, sticky notes, index cards—the list is endless.
-Having something intriguing to write on and to write with may be the first step in getting a reluctant writer onboard.
+Having something intriguing to write with and write on may be the first step in getting a reluctant writer on board.

 The next idea is to start with talking.
-Oral storytelling is the path to story writing.
-Sometimes if we say our ideas out loud, it helps us formulate our thoughts before putting them down on paper.
-Coming up with an unusual or silly story using his or her imagination may motivate a student to want to write it down, draw about it, or create a homemade book to record it.
+Oral storytelling is a path to story writing.
+Sometimes saying ideas out loud helps to formulate our thoughts before putting them down on paper.
+Coming up with an unusual or silly story using their imagination may motivate a student to want to write it down, draw about it, or create a homemade book to record it.
 An added twist is to use a phone or tablet to record the student’s voice as they tell their story.
-Then, he or she can go back and listen to their story and write it down as they hear it back.
+Then they can go back and listen to their story and write it down as they hear it back.

 Meaningful purposes for writing may be the ticket to generating some written work.
-When a child has a real reason to write, he or she may not even think of it as a writing task.
+When a child has a real reason to write, they may not think of it as a writing task.
 Ideas that come to mind include letter writing, making a card, designing a sign, outlining a plan for a party, or preparing a message for the tooth fairy.
-Knowing the writing may serve a genuine purpose can be very motivating.
+Knowing that their writing may serve a genuine purpose can be very motivating.

 Another helpful tip is to take the focus off spelling, handwriting, and punctuation.
 If that is stressing a young writer out, let him or her put their attention on the content of the writing.
 Going back later to address editing issues will allow the student to concentrate on other important elements of writing like expressing ideas, word choice, or the message they wish to convey.

-Therefore, rather than jumping into the daily power struggle over writing practice, try one of the techniques I’ve mentioned.
-Hopefully, it will yield some better results.
-While there is no magic answer to this dilemma, at least you have a few more tools in your toolbox to help build those writing skills.
+Rather than jumping into the daily power struggle over writing practice, try one of the techniques I’ve mentioned.
+Hopefully, it will yield some results.
+While there is no magic answer to this dilemma, at least you have a few more tools in your toolbox to help build those writing skills!